-If you were often abandoned as a child, either physically or emotionally, you will likely carry this fear on for the rest of your life.
+If you were abandoned as a child, either physically or emotionally, you might carry this fear for the rest of your life.

 11. You are a people pleaser.

-This is a survival trait that may develop as a result of being abandoned or experiencing neglect on a regular basis.
+This is a survival trait that can develop as a result of being abandoned or experiencing neglect on a regular basis.

 Pleasing other people is an attempt to win them over when you fear their criticism.
 You hold onto the belief that if you're nice enough, this person will not abandon you.

-You probably developed this trait to be able to detect the mood of the adults around you so you could respond appropriately.50 Self-Care Ideas for Stressed-Out People Pleasers
+You probably developed this trait to be able to detect the mood of the adults around you so you could respond appropriately.

 12. You experience or witness abuse.